 If NerveCenter is not running as a UNIX daemon, you can start it manually.
+NerveCenter Server can be started by either the superuser account or by an account that has been established as being an account under which the NerveCenter Server is allowed to run.

-The NerveCenter 5.1 server will not start without a valid license file, as described in About NerveCenter Licensing in Installing NerveCenter.
+Caution: The NerveCenter server will not start without a valid license file, as described in Installing NerveCenter.

-TO START NERVECENTER SERVER ON UNIX
+TO START NERVECENTER SERVER